masonelmore/esi/docs/CharacterApi.md

 > []GetCharactersCharacterIdBlueprints200Ok GetCharactersCharacterIdBlueprints(ctx, characterId, optional)
 Get blueprints

-Return a list of blueprints the character owns  --- Alternate route: `/dev/characters/{character_id}/blueprints/`  Alternate route: `/v2/characters/{character_id}/blueprints/`  --- This route is cached for up to 3600 seconds
+Return a list of blueprints the character owns  ---  This route is cached for up to 3600 seconds

 ### Required Parameters